 Housing Choice Voucher waitlist lottery, February 6 – February 24, 2017

-On Monday, February 6, 2017 at 8.00 a.m.
-Pacific Time, Seattle Housing Authority (SHA) will open a lottery for places on a new waitlist for the Housing Choice Voucher (HCV) program, formerly known as Section 8.
+Seattle Housing Authority (SHA) has opened a lottery for places on a new waitlist for the Housing Choice Voucher (HCV) program, formerly known as Section 8.
 These vouchers provide rental assistance for people with low incomes to rent homes owned by landlords in the private market.
-Registration for the lottery will close at 5 p.m. on February 24.
+Registration for the lottery will close at 5 p.m.
+Pacific Time on February 24, 2017.

-To register, return to this page between Monday, February 6, 2017 at 8 a.m. and Friday, February 24 at 5 p.m.
-Pacific Time.
-Please note since it is not possible to save an unfinished registration, it is best to have this information on-hand before beginning your registration:
+Please note, since it is not possible to save an unfinished registration, it is best to have this information on-hand before beginning your registration: